15 Best Things To Do When Visiting Guam

 5. Visit Two Lovers Point – A Romantic Scenic Spot

-Fun Fact: The legend of Two Lovers Point is often compared to the story of Romeo and Juliet, with its theme of forbidden love and tragic ending—but set in a tropical paradise!
+Fun Fact: The story of Two Lovers Point is often compared to Shakespeare's Romeo and Juliet, but with a tropical twist!

 6. Snorkel at Fish Eye Marine Park